 The Sheila Divine

-The Sheila Divine came on to the New England post grunge, alternative rock circuit in 1997 dripping wet with all of the passion and angst of a high school boy rejected at the senior prom.
-The kind of angst we have all felt inside on those hot summer nights when sleep just won’t come and dreams of the perfect woman pervade: The Sheila Divine.
+The Sheila Divine came on to the New England post-grunge, alt-rock circuit in 1997, dripping wet with all the passion and angst of a high school boy rejected at the senior prom.
+The kind of angst we’ve all felt inside on those hot summer nights when sleep just won’t come and dreams of the perfect woman pervade: The Sheila Divine.

-If one were to look up the words “whisper to a scream” in the Rock and Roll Handbook, they would undoubtedly see Arron Perrino’s picture.
-Perrino manages to stay in key, while screaming with the reckless abandon of a man, nails clawing and scratching at the last remnants of sanity.
+If one were to look up the words “whisper to a scream” in the Rock and Roll Handbook, they’d undoubtedly see Arron Perrino’s picture.
+Somehow, he manages to stay in key, while screaming with the reckless abandon of a man – nails clawing and scratching – at the last remnants of sanity.

-Perrino (singer lead guitarist) joined with Shawn Sears (drummer) and Jim Gilbert (bassist) in Boston to form The Sheila Divine.
-Hailing from upstate New York, Perrino, Sears and Gilbert had been acquainted to one another as they were all attending classes at the University of New York, Oneonta.
-Sears met Perrino in a music theory class and managed his first band, The Waverlys.
+Perrino (vocals/lead guitar) joined with Shawn Sears (drums) and Jim Gilbert (bass) in Boston to form The Sheila Divine in 1997.
+Hailing from upstate New York, the three were acquaintances when they were students at the University of New York in Oneonta.
+Sears met Perrino in a music theory class, managed his first band, The Waverlys, and both of them were drawn to the magnetic atmosphere of Boston’s thriving music scene, where they were reacquainted after arriving to the city at different times.

 (by John Cappello)